zpchavez/GotoRelatedFile/README.md

 Installation
 ============
 GotoRelatedFile is not in package control at this time.
-To install, add the files to a directory called GotoRelatedFile in Sublime's package directory (which you can find by selecting Preferences -> Browse Packages from the Sublime menu.)
+You can add it manually by selecting "Package Control: Add Repository" from the Command Palette.

 Configuration
 =============